Ash-KODES/AURORA/README.md

 # ARORA
-A Music Player Made Using HTML,CSS, and Javascript.
+A Music Player Made Using HTML,CSS, and Vanilla Javascript.

-License-MIT